Lake Carlos State Park

 Zebra Mussels Found on Lake Carlos:

-Zebra mussels are now found on Lake Carlos and throughout the Alexandria Chain of Lakes.
+Zebra mussels are now in Lake Carlos and throughout the Alexandria Chain of Lakes.
 Boaters are required to inspect and remove all visible aquatic plants, animals and mud from their boats, trailers and equipment in order to prevent the spread of Zebra Mussels.
 Large groups of Zebra Mussels can kill native mussels, harm fish populations, and interfere with recreational opportunities.
-Learn more about invasive aquatics
+Learn more about invasive aquatics.

 Purchase a Minnesota State Parks Gift Card.

 Don't move firewood!

 Burning non-local firewood can spread invasive species, and it's against Minnesota state law.
 Learn more.
 Always buy your firewood at the park, or from an approved local vendor.
 Find firewood vendors for Lake Carlos State Park.

 Carlos, MN 56319

 The park entrance is located 10 miles north of Alexandria on State Highway 29, then 2 miles west on Highway 38.